ACEFoundationFaculty/ACE-Foundation-Official/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ACEFoundationFaculty/ace-foundation-official/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Contact Us

 Questions?
 Contact us through our business email, [acefoundationfaculty@gmail.com](mailto:acefoundationfaculty@gmail.com) or check out one of our social media pages for more info: